freshautomations/debian-builder/README.md

 * Have a generic set of Linux commands available: `cpio`, `sed`, `md5sum`, `gzip`/`gunzip`, `find`, `dd`.

 Additional environment variables are available to configure the script:
-* `DEBUG=1` will enable tracing the script line-by-line as well as not removing some of the temporary files.
+* `DEBUG=1` will enable tracing the script line-by-line as well as not removing some temporary files.
+(Unset by default.)
 * `MNT=/mnt` will tell the script where the input files (preseed.cfg and optionally an official ISO image) are located on the file system
 * `MEDIA=/media` will tell the script where to expand the official ISO image.
 * `TMP=/tmp` will mount the temporary folder somewhere else.
-* `FORCE=1` (not set, only used for troubleshooting) will force ALL the boot menu items to be automated installations with the `preseed.cfg` set.
+* `FORCE=1` will force ALL the boot menu items to be automated installations with the `preseed.cfg` set.
 If this is not set, only the "Automated ..." items are set and the boot menu defaults to the automated graphical installation.
+(Unset by default.)